-XHANCE New Prescriptions and Refill Prescriptions.
+• XHANCE New Prescriptions and Refill Prescriptions.
 The underlying disease that we are treating is chronic and, as a result, many patients may fill multiple prescriptions per year.
 We monitor new prescriptions as they create the potential for future refill prescriptions.
 Based on third-party prescription data as well as data from PPN partners, the total estimated number of XHANCE new prescriptions in the fourth quarter of 2020 was 24,600, which represents 16% growth for new prescriptions when compared to estimated fourth quarter 2019 new prescriptions of 21,200.
 In addition, the total estimated number of XHANCE new prescriptions was 22,300 in first quarter 2020, 18,700 in second quarter 2020, and 23,000 in third quarter 2020.
 Based on third-party prescription data, the INS market for new prescriptions decreased 21% from the fourth quarter of 2019 to the fourth quarter of 2020 and increased 5% from the third quarter of 2020 to the fourth quarter of 2020.
-In addition, based on third-party prescription data, the INS market for new prescriptions increased 13% from the fourth quarter of 2020 to the third quarter of 2020, decreased 5% from the second quarter of 2020 to the second quarter of 2020, decreased 5% from the second quarter of 2020 to the third quarter of 2020, and increased 5% from the third quarter of 2020 to the fourth quarter of 2020.
-In addition, based on third-party prescription data, the INS market for new prescriptions increased 13% from the fourth quarter of 2020.
+In addition, based on third-party prescription data, the INS market for new prescriptions increased 30% from the first quarter of 2020 to the second quarter of 2020, decreased 5% from the second quarter of 2020 to the third quarter of 2020, and increased 5% from the third quarter of 2020 to the fourth quarter of 2020.
 In addition, based on third-party prescription data, the INS market for new prescriptions increased 1% from full year 2018 to full year 2019, and decreased 13% from full year 2019 to full year 2020.